craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Tetrimocal Congregation

 You have spent your life before adventure in [[The Deserts of Tetrimoc]], paying tithe and fealty to He Who Makes the Sun Rise, the Planeborn, the Great Yellow Dragon [[Tetrimoc]].
-Your life has been full of hardship.
+Your life has been full of hardship and expectation.

 You gain +2 to your Constitution Score and +1 to your Intelligence Score.
 You are proficient in the Survival and Athletics Skills.
 You know [[Desertspeech (language)]] and your choice of one of the following;
 	- [[Golopak (language)]]